gvwalgiya/la_seg_challenge_2018/README.md

 1.seperate.py - separates the different layers out of the MRI and manual annotation .nrrd files.
 Also merges the MRI and annotations for every layer

 2.standardise.py - standardises histogram profiles for different samples.
 I'm not sure the method is good though after looking at more histograms - will revisit.

+significance.ipynb - test to see if there are significant differences in intensity values between samples and within samples for each method of standardising.
+There shouldn't be because the intensity/contrast does not actually mean anything in terms of where the LA is.

 sample_code.py - came with the data zip file, used for submissions in the end